joostdecock/site/nuxt/content/en/docs/tutorial/part-1.md

 ### Creating the draftBib method

-Before we get to the real pattern drafting, we have to create the `draftBib`, because we just called in in our `initialize` method, but it doesn't exist yet.
+Before we get to the real pattern drafting, we have to create the `draftBib`, because we just called it in our `initialize` method, but it doesn't exist yet.

 We are going to replace the `draftExamplePart` method from the template with our own `draftBib` method.